Trading Like A Sniper – What It Really Means

 You will not become a ‘sniper’ if you are only pulling the trigger 2-3x per week.
 To become one (or a highly trained individual at anything), it takes thousands of reps.
 And it should be known snipers become less accurate the longer the distance.

 The ‘sniper’ difference comes down to training.
 If you do trade on the daily/4hr TF’s only, there are ways to accelerate your learning curve.
-So consider alternative methods to building your skill set.
+So consider alternative forex trading frequencies and methods to building your skill set.

 Want to Learn Price Action Strategies for Trading Forex?